 View Related Products by Product Action

-Keywords: Gastrin I (human), supplier, Selective, CCK2, agonists, Cholecystokinin2, Receptors, GastrinI, (human), organoids, CCK2, Receptor, CCK2, Receptor, Tocris Bioscience
+Keywords: Gastrin I (human), Gastrin I (human) supplier, Selective, CCK2, agonists, Cholecystokinin2, Receptors, GastrinI, (human), organoids, gastric, histamine, Receptor, Organoids, 3006, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Gastrin I (human) include:

 Bartfeld et al (2015) In vitro expansion of human gastric epithelial stem cells and their responses to bacterial infection.
-Front Cell Neurosci 148 126 PMID: 25307862
+Gastroenterology.
+148 126 PMID: 25307862

 Do you know of a great paper that uses Gastrin I (human) from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Gastrin I (human)

 There are currently no reviews for this product.
 Be the first to review Gastrin I (human) and earn rewards!

 Have you used Gastrin I (human)?